-Our vehicle will take us to the trail head at Piscacucho (76 kilometers by paved road and 15 kilometers by dirt road - 3 hours).
-From the trailhead we will follow the left bank of the Urubamba River, enjoying fine views of snow-capped Mount Veronica (5850 meters / 19,188 feet).
-After lunch we will visit the ruins of Llactapata before continuing along the Huayllabamba valley to our campsite near the village of the same name (2968 meters / 9737 feet).
+Our vehicle will take us to the trail head at Piscacucho 76km paved and 15 km dirt (3h).
+From here the trail follows the left bank of the Urubamba River from where we will see beautiful views of snow-capped Veronica (5850m.
+19188ft).
+After lunch we will visit the ruins of Llactapata before continuing along the Huayllabamba valley and camping near the village of the same name (2968 m/ 9737 ft).

 Meals: Lunch, dinner

-From the village of Huayllabamba the trail climbs steadily through high Andean woodland to the plain known as Llulluchapampa, just before the first pass, from where there are excellent views of the Huayanay mountain chain.
-After another two hours walking we will reach Warmiwañuska Pass (4205 meters / 13,795 feet), before descending as far as the canyon of the Pacaymayo River (3604 meters / 11,821 feet), where we will make our second camp.
+From the village of Huayllabamba the trail climbs steadily through high Andean woodland to a plain called Llulluchapampa just before the first pass, from where there are excellent views of the Huayanay mountain chain.
+After another two hours walking we will reach the pass of Warmiwañuska (4205 m/ 13795 ft), before descending as far as the canyon of the Pacaymayo River (3604 m/ 11821 ft), where we make our second camp.

 Meals: Breakfast, lunch, dinner

-The trail climbs to the second pass at Runkuracay (3950 meters / 12,956 feet), from where there are views of both the Vilcabamba and Urubamba mountain ranges.
-After a short rest we will descend along a paved Inca road to the ruins of Runkuracay and Sayacmarca, which have been recently restored.
-Here we enter the cloud forest and in the afternoon the trail continues via a series of stone steps past the ruins of Phuyupatamarca (3640 meters / 11,942 feet) where we will camp for the night.
+The trail climbs to the second pass at Runkuracay (3950 m/ 12956 ft), from where we will be able to see the Vilcabamba and Urubamba mountain ranges.
+After a short rest we descend along a paved Inca road to the ruins of Runkuracay and Sayacmarca, which have been recently restored.
+Here we enter the cloud forest and in the afternoon the trail continue via a stone staircase past the ruins of Phuyupatamarca (3640 m/ 11942 ft) where we camp for the night.

 Meals: Breakfast, lunch, dinner

-From Phuypatamarca, the trail descends a vertiginous slope along a remarkable set of stone Inca steps, a descent of approximately three hours to the picturesque ruins of Wiñay Wayna (2665 meters / 8743 feet), an Inca site set in dense forest.
+The trail descends a vertiginous slope along a remarkable set of stone Inca steps for approximately three hours to the ruins of Wiñay Wayna (2665 m/ 8743 ft), a beautiful Inca site in dense forest.

-The Wiñay Wayna complex was once inhabited by Inca farmers who used terracing to reclaim these steep slopes for agriculture.
-It is composed of around structures (which have all been restored), as well as an irrigation system and a splendid Inca temple.
-You will have at least an hour to explore the ruins of Winay Wayna on foot.
+The Wiñay Wayna complex was once inhabited by farmers who used terraces to reclaim these steep slopes for agriculture.
+We will encounter about twenty constructions which have all been recently restored, as well as an irrigation system and a splendid Inca temple.
+Explore the ruins of Winay Wayna by foot (1 hour).

-In the afternoon we will walk for another two hours, enjoying the spectacular scenery along the way, with the Urubamba River far below, until we reach Intipunku (Sun Gate), from where we will get our first glimpse of Machu Picchu.
-From here it is a forty minute walk to the Inca city.
-Bus ride to Aguas Calientes (2070 meters / 6791 feet): 30 minutes
+In the afternoon we walk another two hours enjoying along the way the spectacular scenery, with the river far below until we reach Intipunku, the Sun Gate, from where we get our first glimpse of Machu Picchu.
+From here it is a forty minute walk to Machu Picchu.

 Meals: Breakfast, lunch

-Today we will make an early start to give us plenty of time to visit this lost city, which was rediscovered in 1911.
-Located at the top of a steep, forested hill overlooking the Urubamba River, Machu Picchu was hidden by dense vegetation for centuries until the American explorer Hiram Bingham began to clear the site.
+An early start to visit this lost city which was rediscovered in 1911.
+The citadel, at the top of a steep, forested hill overlooking the Urubamba River, was hidden by dense vegetation for centuries until Hiram Bingham began to clear the site.

-Today the city has been completely restored and for visitors from all over the world it is an unforgettable sight.
+Today the city has been completely restored and even if it has lost some of its mystery it still remains an unforgettable sight.

-Our guided tour includes a visit to the temples, plazas, palaces, watercourses and residential areas of Machu Picchu and you will also have time to explore the ruins independently.
+Our tour includes a visit to the temples, plazas, palaces, watercourses and residential areas and will also leave you time to explore the ruins on your own.

 Return to Cusco by train, transfer to hotel.